DanielKrawisz/data/README.md

 # Version 1 progress

 This library is an alpha product.
 This is what is planned for version 1.
+  * debug/release compilation candidates
+  * Windows
+  * functional RB map remove.
+  * Polynomial algorithms
+    * minimal polynomials.
+    * irreducible polynomial.
+  * finite fields.
+Right now we do prime fields but we need to be able to generate irreducible polynomials for arbitrary finite fields.
+  * geometry
+    * Affine space using real, complex, and quaternionic numbers.
+    * Euclidian space
+    * Projective space
+    * Hyperbolic space
+    * infinite classes of compact Lie Groups (no exceptionals for now)
+  * More block cipher modes
+  * Stream ciphers, including block cyphers as stream ciphers.
+  * Elliptic curves (SEC and other standard curves)
+  * Rabin, ElGamal, and RSA signatures.
+  * Async: golang style channel
+  * networking
+    * websockets
+    * run external programs
+    * thread safe (multithreaded async lock)
-  * documentation.
+    * Arbitrary p2p protocols
-  * new features to be included.
   * list works more like Mathematica's List.
     * inner
     * outer
     * flatten
     * riffle
     * partition

-    * minimal polynomials using NTL.
-    * finite fields.
-Right now we do prime fields but we need to be able to generate minimal polynomials for arbitrary finite fields.
-    * elliptic curves using NTL.
-    * Rabin, ElGamal, and RSA signatures.
+Version 2 will focus on organization and documentation.
   * optimizatons
-    * map.remove should use matt.might.net/articles/red-black-delete/
     * use NTL to hide GMP.
     * use NTL integer exponentiation.
-  * networking
-    * websockets
-    * run external programs